phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 ```

 ➡️ `NUMBER_OF_PROCESSES` : int
 Every phonon is simulated independently one after the other.
-To speed up the calculation the phonons should be distributed across multiple processes or workers which will each simulate phonons independently.
+To speed up the calculation the phonons should be distributed across multiple processes which will each simulate phonons independently.
 This value should be set to a value close to the amount of threads your processor has.
 Please take note that the progress percentage displayed in the terminal is the progress of a single process and that some processes will take longer than others to finish.

 ## Advanced simulation parameters